Written by CorpsAfrica/Malawi Volunteer Ms. Tusayiwe Sikwese

-Malawi Secondary School Examinations (MSCE's) are well under way across Malawi.
-Students graduated at colourful ceremonies, danced their four years of hard work off at discos and received gifts of all sorts from their parents, guardians, relatives and friends.
-Well, at least that was the case at the secondary school in my community (Chisugulu Community Day Secondary school, simply known as Chisugulu or Deck).
+Malawi Secondary School Examinations (MSCEs) are well underway across Malawi.
+Students graduated at colorful ceremonies, danced their four years of hard work off at discos, and received gifts of all sorts from their parents, guardians, relatives, and friends.
+Well, at least that was the case at the secondary school in my community (Chisugulu Community Day Secondary School, simply known as Chisugulu or Deck).

 After all the graduation buzz, the exams finally started.

-I have these two friends that are writing their MSCE's.
+I have two friends who are writing their MSCEs.
 They came to visit me after their first exam and we had quite an interesting chat that day.
-It was all about their career choices after they write their MSCE's.
+It was all about their career choices after they wrote their MSCEs.

 I wasn’t shocked when they told me they both wanted to study nursing because that’s what most girls here aspire to study, aside from teaching.
 So I asked them why they wanted to be nurses and they said “because we want to help people.”
 I then asked them what would happen if that didn’t work out for them for whatever reasons and they said they didn’t know what they would do because that’s all they really wanted.